 Charlie (Chuck) Bowman from Hanover, Pennsylvania is the award winning mason who lends his expertise and talents to The Peiffer Memorial Arboretum and Nature Preserve.
 Chuck possesses skills of a master craftsman and artist with know how and ingenuity only our forefathers would have possessed.
 To say he is a skilled mason is an understatement.
 He excels in every aspect of construction and masonry.
 When he is not moonlighting for the Arboretum, Charlie serves as Foreman for THE WITMER GROUP (Mount Joy, Pennsylvania.)
 WITMER specializes in historical and structural repairs, restoration and refurbishment.
 One of his latest projects with WITMER GROUP was the restoration-reconstruction of Burnside Bridge at Antietam National Battlefield in Maryland.

 First on Chuck's list of projects at the Arboretum was the reconstruction of The William Black Spring House in 2013.
 Originally built in 1776 by Scotch-Irish immigrant William Black, Charlie was able to skillfully piece back together one of the few remaining spring houses in Cumberland County.
-Then in 2014, he began to research and study the stone work on the Caleb Pussey House in Upland, Pennsylvania (Bucks County) in preparation for the construction of a replica structure to serve as the Arboretum welcoming center.
+Then in 2014, he began to research and study the stone work on the Caleb Pusey House in Upland, Pennsylvania (Delaware County) in preparation for the construction of a replica structure to serve as the Arboretum welcoming center.
 It took almost four years, yet finally in the spring of 2018 Charlie mortared the last stone and pegged the last beam in place.
 His work at the Arboretum is a testament to his unmatched artistry and craftsmanship so hard to find in this day and age.
 Charlie "Chuck" Bowman may be reached by phone at 717-521-9721.